 Additional APA Resources for Students in Graduate Programs

-The following APA resources and examples have been prepared specifically for students in our graduate programs.
+The following APA resources and examples have been prepared by Arlene Kent-Wilkinson RN, PhD, specifically for students in our graduate programs.
 Undergraduate students may also find them helpful.